aosabook/500lines/dagoba/chapter.md

 }
 ```

-If the vertex doesn't already have an `_id` property we assign it one using our autoid [footnote: Why can't we just use this.vertices.length here?].
+If the vertex doesn't already have an `_id` property we assign it one using our autoid.[footnote: Why can't we just use `this.vertices.length here`?]
 If the `_id` already exists on a vertex in our graph then we reject the new vertex.
 Wait, when would that happen?
 And what exactly is a vertex?

 In a traditional object-oriented system we would expect to find a vertex class, which all vertices would be an instance of.
-We're going to take a different approach and consider as a vertex any object containing the three properties _id, _in and _out.
+We're going to take a different approach and consider as a vertex any object containing the three properties `_id`, `_in` and `_out`.
 Why is that?
 Ultimately, it comes down to giving Dagoba control over which data is shared with the host application.

-If we create some Dagoba.Vertex instance inside the addVertex function, our internal data will never be shared with the host application.
-If we accept a Dagoba.Vertex instance as the argument to our addVertex function, the host application could retain a pointer to that vertex object and manipulate it at runtime, breaking our invariants.
+If we create some `Dagoba.Vertex` instance inside the `addVertex` function, our internal data will never be shared with the host application.
+If we accept a `Dagoba.Vertex` instance as the argument to our `addVertex` function, the host application could retain a pointer to that vertex object and manipulate it at runtime, breaking our invariants.

-So if we create a vertex instance object, we're forced to decide up front whether we will always copy the provided data into a new object -- potentially doubling our space usage -- or allow the host application unfettered access to the database objects.
+So if we create a vertex instance object, we're forced to decide up front whether we will always copy the provided data into a new object --- potentially doubling our space usage --- or allow the host application unfettered access to the database objects.
 There's a tension here between performance and protection, and the right balance depends on your specific use case.

 Duck typing on the vertex's properties allows us to make that decision at run time, by either deep copying* the incoming data or using it directly as a vertex*.
 We don't always want to put the responsibility for balancing safety and performance in the hands of the user, but because these two sets of use cases diverge so widely the extra flexibility is important.

-Now that we've got our new vertex we'll add it to our graph's list of vertices, add it to the vertexIndex for efficient lookup by _id, and add two additional properties to it: _out and _in, which will both become lists of edges*.
+Now that we've got our new vertex we'll add it to our graph's list of vertices, add it to the `vertexIndex` for efficient lookup by `_id`, and add two additional properties to it: `_out` and `_in`, which will both become lists of edges*.

-[footnote on deep copying: Often when faced with space leaks due to deep copying the solution is to use a path copying persistent data structure, which allows mutation-free changes for only log(N) extra space.
+[footnote on deep copying: Often when faced with space leaks due to deep copying the solution is to use a path-copying persistent data structure, which allows mutation-free changes for only log(N) extra space.
 But the problem remains: if the host application retains a pointer to the vertex data then it can mutate that data any time, regardless of what strictures we impose in our database.
 The only practical solution is deep copying vertices, which doubles our space usage.
 Dagoba's original use case involves vertices that are treated as immutable by the host application, which allows us to avoid this issue, but requires a certain amount of discipline on the part of the user.]

 [footnote on vertex: We could make this decision based on a Dagoba-level configuration parameter, a graph-specific configuration, or possibly some type of heuristic.]

-[footnote on edges: We use the term 'list' to refer to the abstract data structure requiring push and iterate operations.
-We use JavaScript's 'array' concrete data structure to fulfill the API required by the list abstraction.
+[footnote on edges: We use the term *list* to refer to the abstract data structure requiring push and iterate operations.
+We use JavaScript's "array" concrete data structure to fulfill the API required by the list abstraction.
 Technically both "list of edges" and "array of edges" are correct, so which we use at a given moment depends on context: if we are relying on the specific details of JavaScript arrays, like the `.length` property, we will say "array of edges".
 Otherwise we say "list of edges", as an indication that any list implementation would suffice.]

 ```javascript
 Dagoba.G.addEdge = function(edge) {                     // accepts an edge-like object, with properties